intanpermata96/pandas-Foundations/README.md

 # pandas Foundations

+Pandas DataFrames are the most widely used in-memory representation of complex data collections within Python.

 - Data ingestion & inspection: import and inspect a variety of datasets.

 - Exploratory data analysis: statistical and visual EDA.